Jayson Tatum: 2024–25 season: Record-breaking extension and season ending Achilles rupture

 On April 29, in Game 5 of the first round of the playoffs, Tatum scored 35 points on 10-for-16 shooting, 4-for-5 from 3-point range and a perfect 11-for-11 from the free-throw line, to go along with eight rebounds and 10 assists in a 120–89 close-out win over the Orlando Magic.
 Tatum became the first player in NBA history to make 10-plus free throws without a miss in three consecutive playoff games.
 He went 37 for 37 at the free throw line over a three-game span and missed just four free throws in the entire five-game series (37-for-41).
 He also had three straight playoff games with 35-plus points to become only the second Celtics' player to accomplish that feat, joining Larry Bird.
 On May 12, in Game 4 of the second round of the playoffs, Tatum scored 42 points, along with eight rebounds, four assists, four steals, and two blocks, in a 121–113 loss to the New York Knicks.
 He also tied Larry Bird and John Havlicek for the most 40-point playoff games in Celtics franchise history with five.
-With 2:58 left in the fourth quarter of Game 4 at Madison Square Garden, Tatum dove for a loose ball and suffered a non-contact Achilles tendon rupture.
-Tatum had surgery to repair it the next day and was effectively sidelined for the rest of the season and potentially the entire 2025–26 season.
+However, in the final minutes of the fourth quarter, Tatum suffered a ruptured Achilles tendon.
+He had surgery to repair it the next day, and was sidelined for the rest of the playoffs, which ended in a 119–81 loss in Game 6.

+2025–26 season: Recovery from injury

+Ten months after rupturing his Achilles, Tatum returned and made his 2025–26 season debut on March 6, 2026, against the Dallas Mavericks, in which he recorded 15 points along with 12 rebounds and seven assists in a 120–100 win.
+On April 1, Tatum notched his fifth career triple-double with 25 points, 18 rebounds, and 11 assists in a 147–129 win over the Miami Heat.

+In the playoffs, Tatum averaged 23.3 points, 10.7 rebounds, and a playoff career-high 6.8 assists per game.
+The Celtics were eliminated in the Eastern Conference First Round by the Philadelphia 76ers after a hard-fought seven-game series.
+Tatum missed Game 7 due to left knee stiffness, and the Celtics fell 109–100 to the 76ers.